electron/rfcs/text/0013-save-restore-window-state.md

 ## Drawbacks
-- Writing to disk everytime window is moved or resized in a batched 10 second window might not be necessary and better to write to disk only on window close synchronously.
+- Writing to disk everytime the window is moved or resized in a batched 10 second window might not be necessary and better to write to disk only on window close synchronously.
 - Similar outcomes could be achieved via JavaScript APIs with miniscule performance difference.
 The only issue being the window state is not set at the right time in the window lifecycle.

 Why should we *not* do this?